RafalWilinski/serverless-develop/README.md

 ```

 ## How does it work?

-First, plugin builds individual artifacts, one for each function.
-Then, once a change is applied, plugin checks which functions are affected.
-Then it patches archives located in `.serverless` directory and re-deploys them to AWS Lambda without updating CloudFormation or performing checks.
+1. Plugin builds individual artifacts, one for each function
+2. After that, plugin watches files for changes
+3. Once change is made, function checks affected functions, runs middleware (if any) and adds change to function's archive in `.serverless` directory
+4. Deploy using raw AWS-SDK call without performing checks or updating CloudFormation

 ## Examples:
 - [Basic](https://github.com/RafalWilinski/serverless-develop/tree/master/examples/basic)
 - [With Babel build pipeline](https://github.com/RafalWilinski/serverless-develop/tree/master/examples/babel)

+## Integration with `serverless-webpack`

+To be added...

 ## Credits and inspiration

 Heavily inspired by [@keithwhor's](https://github.com/keithwhor) [article](https://medium.com/@keithwhor/rise-of-functions-as-a-service-how-php-set-the-serverless-stage-20-years-ago-ccb560c5f422) and [@mthenw thoughts](https://github.com/mthenw).

+## Contributing

+Awesome!
+All contributions are welcome.

+## License

+MIT